albertogg/carpetbomb/README.md

 ## Usage

-This gem adds three posible markdown template handlers to the existing Rails template handlers:
+This gem adds three posible markdown template extensions to the existing Rails template handlers:

 `.md`, `.mdown` and `.markdown` all of them will work and will be parsed first